csquared/checkcheckit/README.md

 During that console session the web UI would be interactively crossing items off the list:
 <img height="400px" src="http://f.cl.ly/items/1h3V0L1a1p1a062I2X3f/Screen%20Shot%202012-12-16%20at%209.37.56%20PM.png" />

+### shell out to commands

+This is useful.

+`check` will recognize any text that is surrouned with backticks: \`command with args\` as a command to potentially run.
+It will prompt you if you'd like it to run the command.
+You will then have the option to check it off.

+For example:

+    $ cat ./hello.txt
+    - say hello
+        `echo hello`

+    $ check start ./hello.txt
+    |.| Step 1: say hello
+        `echo hello`

+    Run command `echo hello`?
+    <enter>,y,n:
+    running `echo hello`
+    hello
+    Check:

+    |+| Done

 #### `--open/-O`